 If your business meets the definition of a specified service business, then you can take the deduction as long as your taxable income (before the deduction and including capital gains) is below the top of the phase-out range; if it’s above the top of the range, you receive no deduction.
 For income in the phase-out range, you lose deduction proportionally to the amount your taxable income exceeds the lower end of the range.

-If your business is not a specified service business, you will not necessarily lose the deduction if your taxable income exceeds the phase-out range, but your deduction will be limited.
-If your taxable income is above the phase-out range, then your deduction is limited to whichever is greater: (1) 50% of the W-2 wages paid by the business or (2) the sum of 25% of the W-2 wages paid by the business and 2.5% of the cost basis at purchase of any depreciable property used in the business.
+If your business is not a specified service business, you will not necessarily lose the deduction if your taxable income exceeds the phase-out range, but your deduction may be limited.
+If your taxable income is above the phase-out range, then your deduction is limited to the lessor of 20% of your qualified business income or whichever is greater: (1) 50% of the W-2 wages paid by the business or (2) the sum of 25% of the W-2 wages paid by the business and 2.5% of the cost basis at purchase of any depreciable property used in the business.
 The definition of W-2 wages for this rule includes wages paid to the owners of the business.
+As with specified service businesses, for income in the phase-out range, you lose deduction depending on how far income extends into the phase-out range.

 How Is the Deduction Taken?